duongtrung/DFKI-fitsight/README.md

 ### Notes:
 - Adjust the file paths according to where you've installed or extracted FFmpeg.
 - Replace `your-username` with your actual Windows username in the file paths.
-- Ensure to test these instructions in your environment to confirm they work as expected.

 ## Additional Project Information